Stoic Resilience: Practical Habits To Build Mental Strength And Clarity

 "If you are pained by any external thing, it is not this thing that disturbs you, but your own judgment about it." — Marcus Aurelius

-A setback is a fact; the belief that it “ruins everything” is a story.
+The belief that it “ruins everything” is a narrative layered on top of it.

-Tools like reflective journaling allow you to process feelings, without being controlled by them.
+Reflection tools like reflective journaling further strengthen this process by helping you observe emotions without being controlled by them.

 4 Daily Habits For Developing Stoic Resilience